javimosch/updateable-node-app/README.md

 This will:
 - Keep your deployment package small
+- Preserve node_modules between deployments
-- Automatically install dependencies when the container starts
+- Automatically install any missing dependencies
 - Ensure all required dependencies are present before launching the app

 For custom scripts, replace with your package.json scripts (e.g. `npm run build` before `npm run start` for React apps)